 The most common color for these wasps is black, but they can also be found in various shades of yellow or red.

 These wasps have oval-shaped heads with narrow bodies and four wings.
-They feed on small insects such as caterpillars and flies and honeydew from aphids.
+They feed on small insects such as caterpillars, flies, and honeydew from aphids.

 Leucospid wasps are important predators of insect pests and provide a valuable service to California’s natural ecosystems.

-These wasps are not considered to be aggressive toward humans; however, they may become disturbed when threatened.
+These wasps are not considered aggressive toward humans; however, they may become disturbed when threatened.

 If they become agitated, they may sting, which can be painful.
 However, it is best to leave them alone and not attempt to touch them.

-If a leucospid wasp appears in your home or garden, it is best to observe it from a distance and wait for it to leave on its own.
+If a leucospid wasp appears in your home or garden, observing it from a distance and waiting for it to leave alone is best.

 15. Mutillid Wasp